8FAX/SIP/README.md

 # SIP – Simple Integration Platform

-SIP (Simple Integration Platform) is a tool designed to make **backend development and API integration** accessible to everyone—regardless of coding experience.
+SIP (Simple Integration Platform) is a tool designed to make **backend development and API integration** accessible to everyone, regardless of coding experience.
 With a straightforward UI, users can **connect** to databases, files, caches, or other APIs, **design** custom endpoints, and **define** how data flows between them.
 Whether you’re a seasoned developer looking for rapid integration or a newcomer who wants to build simple automation, SIP aims to give you a versatile, no-fuss approach to creating APIs.

 ---